citelab/JAMScript/lib/jdiscovery/README.md

     var reggie = new Registrar(app, type, id, port, config);
 ```
 where `app` is the name of the application, `type` (machine type) is one of 'device', 'fog', or 'cloud', `id` is the id of the node, `port` is the port it is running on, and `config` is an optional parameter with the following options:
 - `protocols`: An object in which you specify what protocols you want to use.
-If this option is not present, all protocols will be used. e.g. To use just mDNS, you might pass
+If this option is not present, all protocols will be used. e.g. To use just mDNS, you would pass:
 ```
     {
         protocols: {